 NSAC and our members work with farmers and farm and food enterprises of many shapes and sizes that are committed to providing the safest food possible in a manner that is economically viable, environmentally sound, and equitably accessed.
 We see food safety in the context of many other risks to our shared food systems, such as the long term loss of topsoil, species diversity, natural resources, consumer choice, and opportunities for farms and rural communities; the concentration of wealth, power, and ownership in the hands of fewer and fewer food system players; and the measurable but unpredictable impacts of the industrial model as applied to agriculture, among many others.
 Sustainable food systems seek to counter these trends by increasing opportunity and transparency in the food system and reconnecting consumers with farmers.
 And at the center of reconnecting consumers with the food they eat are questions about food safety.

 NSAC is currently focused on ensuring that federal food safety rules and requirements are developed and implemented in a way that ensures the ongoing viability of sustainable and organic agriculture and promote the continued growth and development of local and regional food systems.
-This work involves participating in the development and implementation of new rules under the Food Safety Modernization Act; working to ensure robust and appropriately tailored food safety training is available and accessible for small and mid-sized farms and small-scale food businesses; and supporting programs that provide farmers with the tools they need demonstrate compliance with good agricultural practices and meet market requirements.
+This work involves participating in the development and implementation of the Food Safety Modernization Acts rules, inspection protocols, and guidance documents; monitoring any new rule making actions related to these rules; working to ensure robust and appropriately tailored food safety training is available and accessible for small and mid-sized farms and small-scale food businesses; and supporting programs that provide farmers with the tools they need demonstrate compliance with good agricultural practices and meet market requirements.

 For the latest news on food safety, visit our blog!